Road-To-FinOps-Deploy/aws_tf_ebs_volumes_cleaner/Readme.md

 | function\_prefix | Prefix for the name of the lambda created | string | `""` | no |
 | dats| how many days a volumes needs to be unattached to delete| string | `"7"` | no |

+## Tags
+If you do not want it to be deleted then Tag Protection = True

+It will run and tag volumes that need to be reviewed and will delete in a week
 ## Testing

 Configure your AWS credentials using one of the [supported methods for AWS CLI